 Options Description 856 link servers Use these options to specify the location of the server(s) that resolves the URN, DOI, and/or Image Server links.
 URN/DOI: URN (Uniform Resource Name) and DOI (Digital Object Identifier) work different from the URL (Uniform Resource Locator) addresses.
 The URN or DOI links in the link-capable fields of the MARC record do not point directly to the item.
 Instead, the URN or DOI link specification is first routed through a handler server which then maps the URN or DOI to the physical location of the digital item.
 You must specify the URL addresses of your URN and DOI handler servers in the URN and DOI fields on the Validation tab of the Session Defaults and Preferences window.
 When you verify the integrity of a URN or DOI link by selecting Verify Hypertext links from the Record menu (see Links - Verify Hypertext Links for Bibliographic Records on page 2-23), the URN or DOI link in a link-capable field is appended to the address of the URN or DOI handler server.
-For information about entering URN or DOI links in the link-capable fields of a MARC record, see Links - DOI and URN Link Examples on page 2-23 .
-Also, for information about what needs to be set up for URN or DOI links to be successful in WebVoyáge, see the Voyager WebVoyáge User's Guide .
+For information about entering URN or DOI links in the link-capable fields of a MARC record, see Links - DOI and URN Link Examples on page 2-23 ; and for information about set up in WebVoyáge, see WebVoyáge Architecture Overview and Configuration Models .
 Image Server: The Image Server field designates which viewer to use to bring up an Image Server link.
 You may specify the location of the Voyager Image Server executable (the full path must be given such as c:\symtrix\iadms.exe), or the location of a browser interface program (such as http://XXX/cgi-bin/scandoc.cgi, where XXX is the machine on which the program is located).
 Scandoc.cgi is the interface which, when used with ImageServer, uses a browser instead of Scandoc to view the images.
 The default value for this field is blank.
 Heading Types - Name Select this option to have Name heading types validated.
 Heading Types -Title Select this option to have Title heading types validated.